-10. Add brake lubricant to the anti-squeal shims and replace them on the new pads (avoid allowing any brake lubricant to touch the pad faces themselves.
-Only handle the pads on the sides of each part when installing the anti-squeal shims).
+10. Add brake lubricant to the anti-squeal shims and replace them on the new pads.
+(Don’t let any brake lubricant touch the pad faces.
+Only handle the pads on the sides when installing the anti-squeal shims)

 11. Slide the replacement pads/shims into the calipers, ensuring that all pin-holes line up accordingly.

 12. Return the retention spring.

 13. Return the retention pins.

 14. Repeat the same process for all three wheels if necessary.